-- <module\name>.smk: This Snakefile contains the rules defining the module.
+- <module_name>.smk: This Snakefile contains the rules defining the module.
 See Module Snakefile below for more details. - config/default.yaml: This configuration YAML file contains all of the user-configurable options, such as input files, conda environments, command-line options, cluster parameters, and the pairing configuration (i.e. whether/how to run samples as tumour-normal pairs). - envs/: This folder contains symlinks to individual conda environment YAML files from the envs/ directory, which is found in the root of the repository.
 These conda environment are generally tool-specific (e.g. samtools, star).
-Symlinks are used to keep the repository lightweight and promote reuse of conda environments between modules. - etc/: This folder can contain any accessory files required to run the module, such as configuration files (see manta module for an example). - schemas/: This folder contains symlinks to individual schema YAML files from the schemas/ directory in the root of the repository.
+Symlinks are used to keep the repository lightweight and promote reuse of conda environments between modules. - etc/: This folder can contain any accessory files required to run the module, such as configuration files (see manta module version 2.0 for an example).
+For more details, check out the Module Accessory Files and Scripts section. - schemas/: This folder contains symlinks to individual schema YAML files from the schemas/ directory in the root of the repository.
 These schemas determine the required columns in the samples table.
 Every module should have the base-1.0.yaml schema as a minimum requirement.
 For more information, check out the Required Sample Metadata section below.
 Symlinks are used to keep the repository lightweight and promote reuse of schemas between modules. - CHANGELOG.md: This file contains the release notes for the module.
 These release notes should list the changes and the rationale for each change.

-3.10.2 Module Snakefile
+4.10.2 Module Snakefile